Paul De Grauwe: Education and career

 De Grauwe went to High School in the Klein Seminarie Roeselare, and studied economics at the Catholic University of Leuven from 1964 until 1969.
 Having received a scholarship from the Belgian Fulbright Commission, De Grauwe obtained his PhD degree at Johns Hopkins University in 1973.
 He started to work as an intern at the European Economic Community in 1969 and later went on to become a research assistant, and subsequently a professor at the Center for Economic Studies of the Katholieke Universiteit Leuven.

-In 1973 De Grauwe began to work as an economist at the International Monetary Fund and accepted positions at the Centre for European Policy Studies and the European Central Bank.
-He has also been professor at the College of Europe, the Free University of Berlin, and the Norwegian School of Management.
-Furthermore, he has been a visiting scholar at the University of Michigan, Tilburg University, the Wharton School of the University of Pennsylvania, University of Kiel, Bank of Japan, Université libre de Bruxelles, University of Saarbrücken, Ghent University, the Catholic University of Portugal, the Board of Governors of the Federal Reserve System, University of Amsterdam, Humboldt University of Berlin, and Università Cattolica del Sacro Cuore.
-In addition, De Grauwe has been given doctoral honorary degrees at the University of St Gallen, the university of Valencia, the Turku School of Economics and Business Administration and the University of Genoa.
+In 1973, De Grauwe began to work as an economist at the International Monetary Fund and accepted positions at the Centre for European Policy Studies and the European Central Bank.
+He has also been professor at the College of Europe, the Free University of Berlin, and BI Norwegian Business School.
+Furthermore, he has been a visiting scholar at the University of Michigan, Tilburg University, Wharton School of the University of Pennsylvania, Kiel University, Bank of Japan, Université libre de Bruxelles, Saarland University, Ghent University, the Catholic University of Portugal, the Federal Reserve Board of Governors, the University of Amsterdam, Humboldt University of Berlin, and Università Cattolica del Sacro Cuore.
+In addition, De Grauwe has been given doctoral honorary degrees at the University of St. Gallen, the University of Valencia, the Turku School of Economics, and the University of Genoa.

-During 1991-1995 and 1999-2003, Paul De Grauwe was a member of the Belgian Senate, and from 1995 until 1999 he became a member of parliament in the Belgian Chamber of Representatives.
-In both houses of parliament he was part of the Flemish Liberals and Democrats.
+From 1991 to 1995 and from 1999 to 2003, Paul De Grauwe was a member of the Belgian Senate, and from 1995 until 1999 he became a member of parliament in the Belgian Chamber of Representatives.
+In both houses of parliament, he was part of the Flemish Liberals and Democrats.